robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Was it difficult?”

 “I don’t think all this fuss is necessary,” I said.
-“Maybe I should just—”
+“Maybe I should just — ”

 Celeste did not answer but gave a small nod, as if I had confirmed something she had expected.